-Please refer to Note 1 to our condensed consolidated financial statements appearing under Part I, Item 1 for a discussion of a recent accounting pronouncement, implemented in the June 30, 2023 quarter, that had no material impact on the Company.
+Please refer to Note 1 to our condensed consolidated financial statements appearing under Part I, Item 1 for a discussion of recent accounting pronouncements that may impact the Company.

 Item 3.
 Quantitative and Qualitative Disclosure About Market Risk

 Foreign Currency Exchange Risk.
 Our revenues and expenses, except those expenses related to our operations in Taiwan and in Israel, including subcontractor manufacturing expenses, are denominated in U.S. dollars.
 As a result, we have relatively little exposure for currency exchange risks, and foreign exchange gains and losses have been minimal to date.
 We do not currently enter into forward exchange contracts to hedge exposure denominated in foreign currencies or any other derivative financial instruments for trading or speculative purposes.
 In the future, if we feel our foreign currency exposure has increased, we may consider entering into hedging transactions to help mitigate that risk.